 The Asian Studies Program offers several achievement and travel awards for students at the end of each school year.
-Applications for the 2019-2020 academic year will become available during the Spring 2020 semester.
 If you have any questions, please contact Robert Lyons at Robert.Lyons@georgetown.edu.

 Joseph S. Sebes, S. J. Medal in Asian Studies

 The Joseph S. Sebes, S. J. Medal in Asian Studies is awarded annually by the Asian Studies Faculty Committee to a recipient of the Asian Studies Certificate who combines excellence in the study of Asia with the dedication to the advancement of understanding of Asian affairs that characterized the career of Joseph S. Sebes, S.J.
 (1915-1990), Professor of History and Dean of the School of Foreign Service.
 Awarded during SFS Tropaia.
 Please note this award is not open to application.